Savills: Case Study

 Drivers who do not have their mobile phones can get 15 minutes of emergency charging.

-- Smart Reporting platform for usage monitoring and reporting.
+- Site Management Service for usage monitoring and reporting.

 - Option to monetise the charging solution by setting up and administering a user tariff via the management information platform.